 Step 3: Enter the password to unprotect the workbook and then click "OK" or press enter.

 All of the above options can help you remove password from Excel 2013 document.
-Passper for Excel comes in handy when you don't have the password used to either protect the document or restrict editing on it.
+Passper Excel Password Remover comes in handy when you don't have the password used to either protect the document or restrict editing on it.